bocchino/AppleCore/README.txt

 the exec directory contents onto the Apple II.
 In Virtual II, this can be done simply and easily by dragging the OS X folder containing the file into a drive on the virtual Apple II.
-Another option is to use a tool such as AppleCommander (http://applecommander.sourceforge.net/) to transfer the files one by one, but this is more awkward.
+Another option is to use a tool such as Apple Commander (http://applecommander.sourceforge.net/) to transfer the files one by one, but this is more awkward.